svengjohnson/RiskPlayerManager/README.md

 #### Once built:
 - Navigate to `./RiskPlayerManagerAgent/RiskPlayerManagerAgent/bin/Release/net-9.0`
 - `RiskPlayerManagerAgent.exe` will be right there.
-Run as admin and the agent should start.
+(Need to run as Administrator or it most likely won't work)
 ### Running Server

 #### Steps: